junxit/us-congress-bills-115/bill.md

 - **(3)** in subsection (d) (as so redesignated)—
   - **(A)** in paragraph (1)—
-    - **(i)** in the paragraph heading, by striking “qualified youth or conservation corps” and inserting “Corpsmembers or 21CSC organizations”; and
+    - **(i)** in the paragraph heading, by striking “qualified youth or conservation corps” and inserting “corpsmembers or 21CSC organizations”; and
     - **(ii)** by striking the first and second sentences; and
   - **(B)** in paragraph (2)—
     - **(i)** in the paragraph heading, by striking “Public Lands Corps” and inserting “21CSC”;